erasmo-dominguez-stuff/governant/README.md

-# GitHub Gate - Simplified Deployment Policy Engine
+# GitHub Gate - Deployment Policy Engine

-A simplified, lightweight deployment policy engine for GitHub releases using Open Policy Agent (OPA) and Rego policies.
+A comprehensive deployment policy engine for GitHub releases using Open Policy Agent (OPA) and Rego policies with JSON Schema validation.

 ## Overview

-This project provides a streamlined approach to enforcing deployment policies across different environments (production, staging, development) with minimal configuration and maximum clarity.
+This project implements a three-layer architecture for deployment policy enforcement:

+1. **`.gate/policy.json`** - Team configuration (what they want to enforce)
+2. **`.gate/schema.json`** - Structure validation (JSON Schema for policy.json)
+3. **`.gate/*.rego`** - Policy logic (OPA Rego rules that decide allow/deny)

+## Architecture

+### Layer 1: Policy Configuration (`.gate/policy.json`)
+**What it is**: A configuration file that each team stores in their repository.
+**Purpose**: Declare their rules (e.g., allowed branches, number of approvals, ticket patterns, etc.).
+**Mental model**: This contains NO "validation code".
+Only data that says: "this is how we play in this repo."

+### Layer 2: Schema Validation (`.gate/schema.json`)
+**What it is**: A JSON Schema that defines the structure and types of policy.json.
+**Purpose**: Catch simple errors before reaching logic: misspelled fields, incorrect types, etc.
+**Mental model**: The schema only answers: "is it well-formed?".
+It doesn't decide if you can deploy.

+### Layer 3: Policy Logic (`.gate/*.rego`)
+**What it is**: Rego code (OPA) that implements the semantics: "given team rules + deployment context, allow or block?".
+**Purpose**: Make the compliance decision by reading:
+- The policy.json (already validated by schema)
+- The context (branch, environment, number of deployments today, tickets, passed checks, etc.)

 ## Features

-- **Simplified Policy Configuration**: Minimal JSON configuration with only essential rules
+- **Three-Layer Architecture**: Schema validation, policy configuration, and logic separation
 - **Environment-Specific Rules**: Different validation rules for production, staging, and development
-- **OPA Integration**: Uses Open Policy Agent for policy evaluation
+- **OPA Integration**: Uses Open Policy Agent for policy evaluation with structured violations
+- **JSON Schema Validation**: Automatic validation of policy structure before execution
 - **Python Validation**: Python scripts for testing and validation
-- **GitHub Actions**: Automated CI/CD workflows for policy validation
+- **Structured Violations**: Detailed violation reporting with error codes and messages

 ## Policy Rules